mariacherifa/mariacherifa.github.io/_posts/2026-05-29-DPO-safety-FT.md

 (u_i,y_i),
 $$

-where (y_i) is the desired safe response to the prompt (u_i).
-If the prompt is safe, (y_i) may be a direct answer.
-If the prompt is unsafe, (y_i) may be a refusal, a redirection, or a safer alternative.
+where $y_i$ is the desired safe response to the prompt $u_i$.
+If the prompt is safe, $y_i$ may be a direct answer.
+If the prompt is unsafe, $y_i$ may be a refusal, a redirection, or a safer alternative.

 The training objective is still a negative log-likelihood term,